-Bruce R. Needham is a partner with Kunzler Law Group and is a registered patent attorney with a strong technical background with over 15 years of engineering experience prior to law school.
+Bruce R. Needham is a partner with Kunzler, PC and is a registered patent attorney with a strong technical background with over 15 years of engineering experience prior to law school.
 His clients range from Fortune 500s to entrepreneurs.
 His practice focuses on patents, trademarks, copyrights, and licensing.

 Mr. Needham joined Rockwell International in 1988 as a designer of the power system for the International Space Station focusing on power electronics, system design, and analytical modeling.
 During his time at Rockwell, he developed working models of the overall Space Station power system, developed a method for determining power system stability, and published several papers on the topic.

 Mr. Needham joined Spectrum Engineers as a project engineer in 1995 and was made a principal in the firm in 1998.
 His duties included electrical, electronic and lighting design and project management for construction projects.
 Mr. Needham is a licensed professional engineer.

 Outside of the office, Mr. Needham is active in cross fit, fly fishing, golfing, skiing, and cycling.